Q: How much do your puppies cost?

 Q: When can we reserve a puppy?

-A: You can reserve a puppy now for an upcoming litter.
-The process is explained here - Reservations
+A: You can fill out your application now for our upcoming litters.
+The full process is explained here - Reservations

 Q: How are puppies matched with owners?